petbjo1/greeting-app/README.md

 5. Open a Pull Request

 ## 📄 License
 This project is a boilerplate/template project.
-Please add your license information.
+Use it as you wish, but please don't forget to give credit to the original author.

 ## 👤 Author
 **Bjorklund Labs**
 - GitHub: [@petbjo1](https://github.com/petbjo1)